 One of the treatments we provide at our skin care clinic in Victoria BC, is Laser hair removal.
-Pre-treatment preparation requires the client to shave the area to be treated.
-This often leads to the question being raised of shaving and its influence on new hair growth.
+In order to prepare for a laser hair removal treatment, the body area to be targeted needs to be shaved.
+This often leads to the question being raised "does shaving cause new hair growth?"

 Absolutely not true.